-These small, fluid-filled sacs form over joints or tendons and look like knots under the skin.
+Ganglion cysts are small, fluid-filled sacs that form over joints or tendons and look like knots under the skin.
 They are among the most common benign soft-tissue masses, and they usually occur on the top of the foot.
 They vary in size and may get smaller and larger or disappear completely, only to return later.

 The exact cause of ganglion cysts is unknown, but they may arise from trauma — either a single event or a repeated microtrauma.

 How do you know you have Ganglion Cyst?

 The most common sign is a visible lump, and it’s often the only symptom experienced.
 However, some people report: